NACLab/ngc-learn/docs/museum/snn_dc.md

 where $v_{rest}$ is the resting potential (in milliVolts, mV) and
 $\mathbf{m}_{rfr}$ is a binary mask where any element is zero if the neuronal cell is in its refractory period (meaning that it will be clamped to its resting/reset potential for so many milliseconds).
-Note that $odot$ denotes an elementwise multiplication (Hadamard product) and $\cdot$ denotes a matrix-vector multiplication.
+Note that $\odot$ denotes an elementwise multiplication (Hadamard product) and $\cdot$ denotes a matrix-vector multiplication.
 Spikes are emitted from any cell within $\mathbf{v}_t$ according to the following piecewise function: